Your pancreas needs the enzyme glutamic acid decarboxylase (GAD) to function normally. Antibodies that target this enzyme are called GAD antibodies.

 You can also use an insulin pump, which is a device you can wear on the outside of your body.
 The pump makes it easier to deliver insulin when you need it.
-This is especially helpful if you have type 1 diabetes or you have type 2 and you need insulin injections several times per day.
+This is especially helpful if you have type 1 diabetes or if you have type 2 and need insulin injections several times per day.

 Your treatment plan may change over time.
 If you have any complications of diabetes, your doctor will also need to address those.